CSCfi/swift-ui-deployment/production/README.md

-### .yml files for staging UI services on Openshift
+### .yml files for production UI services on Openshift

 ### Usage
 Apart from the internal database, the services `swift-x-account-sharing`, `swift-sharing-request`, `swiftui-upload-runner` and `swift-browser-ui` are deployed using images hosted on Docker Hub.
-The Docker Hub images for staging builds are encouraged to use build numbering, since forcing Openshift to re-pull the images using the same tag is a workaround instead of a proper behavior.
+The Docker Hub images for the production builds are encouraged to use the tagged, versioned builds available on the repository. (e.g. `v1.0.0`) Forcing the re-pull of an image with a running version is not adviced.

 #### internal database setup
 Internal database is created with the Openshift default PostgreSQL image.